Tetsubin

 We only sell tetsubins that meet our demanding standards after restoration.
 When we practice with each tetsubin we aim to get to know it so that we can describe it to you as we would describe a new friend, as well as carefully rate it across objective metrics as you see in each of our listings.
 This is a labor of love.

 With such an intensive process we are only able to offer a limited number of tetsubin per year.
+All proceeds go to supporting Boulder Tea Hut.

 If you have a tetsubin in need of restoration we are happy to see if we might be able to help.